Agile Services Networking - Agile Metro 1.1 High-Level Design

 SR-PM supports dynamic measurement of one-way and two-way delay and loss on logical links.
 The delay measurement feature utilizes TWAMP-Lite as the transport mechanism for probes and responses.
 PTP is a requirement for accurate measurement of one-way latency across links and is recommended for all nodes.
 In the absence of PTP a “two-way” delay mode is supported to calculate the one-way link delay.

-Legacy hardware also now supports a software CPU based timestamp method to enable SR-PM delay measurements for hardware with PTP timing hardware.
+Legacy hardware also now supports a software CPU based timestamp method to enable SR-PM delay measurements for hardware without PTP timing hardware.

 Delay and loss measurement is also available for SR-TE Policy paths to give the provider an accurate latency and loss measurement for all services utilizing the SR-TE Policy.
 This information is available through SR Policy statistics using the CLI or model-driven telemetry.
 The latency measurement is done for all active candidate paths.